-A. ~~If the subdivision is within the City limits, The subdivider shall install complete water system facilities in accordance with the requirements of the City and the Montana Department of Environmental Quality (MDEQ).
-Additionally, the City may as a condition of approval require two water feeds into dead-end roads.~~
+- A. The subdivider shall install complete water system facilities in accordance with the requirements of the City and the Montana Department of Environmental Quality (MDEQ).
+Additionally, the City may as a condition of approval require two water feeds into dead-end roads.